hollowcrust/TJCTF-2023/README.md

 <img width="340" alt="Screenshot 2023-05-26 at 20 04 26" src="https://github.com/hollowcrust/TJCTF-2023/assets/72879387/625991e2-0cdc-498a-bb9c-902ae261efbb"><br/><br/>

-This repository contains the writeups to the challenges that I solved, which are:<br/>
+This repository contains the writeups to the challenges that I solved (except the giveaway ones in Misc), which are:<br/>

 ### Crypto
   1. baby-rsa